edubois9119/edubois9119.github.io/README.md

 ## Career Objectives

-I am pursuing a new career in software development.
-I discovered after 5 years of teacher that my real passion lies in helping others problem solve.
-While teaching gave me some satisfaction in this, I didn’t feel as though the logic-oriented side of my brain was being challenged enough.
-This is what led me to the Java/Android DeepDive Coding Bootcamp and my interest in becoming a software developer.
+I am a hard-working, detail oriented person pursuing a new career in software development.
+I discovered after 5 years of teaching that my real passion lies in helping others problem solve.
+While I did enjoy my time as a teacher, specifically working with students, I felt as though I needed more of challenge.
+This is what led me to the Java/Android DeepDive Coding Bootcamp and my interest in software development.